1982 Glasgow Hillhead by-election: Campaign

 Within days of Galbraith's death, The Glasgow Herald predicted that the by-election contest to succeed him would be 'one of the most fiercely contested in Scotland this century'.
 The campaign was lively and closely fought.
 Some newspapers initially thought that Jenkins was not keen to represent a Scottish constituency and would struggle to win the seat.
 Polls consistently showed Jenkins with a narrow lead of around 1% over Malone, leaving Wiseman in third position.

 During the campaign, Wiseman stated that a vote for any candidate other than him was "a vote for the Tories and a signal of support for high unemployment, inflation and policies of 'poverty' and 'despair'".
 He argued that the SDP's policies were similar to those of the Conservative Wets and when asked if he was sorry that Jenkins had left Labour replied that "His views are not are not those of a Socialist party... his views and policies are those of a Tory party."

 Labour sent big name politicians, including Tony Benn and party leader Michael Foot, to address large public meetings in the constituency.
 During the campaign, a meeting at the main hall of Victoria Park School in Scotstoun that was addressed by Benn attracted an audience of over 1500 people and two overspill halls were also packed.
 Foot meanwhile attracted an audience of 1000 at a meeting in Hillhead just before the poll where he mocked his former cabinet colleague Jenkins.
 Foot stated that while Jenkins now backed devolution he could have known him "over a long period as a strong opponent of devolution and especially a Scottish Assembly".
 Foot also claimed that Jenkins had been "such a poor MP" for Stetchford that Labour had lost the seat in the by-election in 1977 following Jenkins' departure from parliament.

 Labour also persuaded Wiseman to remove the earring he always wore.
 Jenkins brought the other members of the Gang of Four to campaign, Williams describing the by-election as "the last chance for Britain to find a democratic, moderate but radical alternative to revolution."
 Jenkins was absent from the final weekend of campaigning, prompting questions about his health.

 Malone argued that the trade union movement was to blame for "the country's economic decline" as it had evolved away from its human origins into "a political monster".
 He linked Jenkins to this development via his role in the Wilson Government's failure to implement the trade union reform plans advanced in the In Place of Strife white paper in 1969.
-Malone was supported by John Nott, Geoffrey Howe and Ted Heath, and the Conservative government announced a major investment into Glasgow's Queen's Dock.
+Malone was supported by John Nott, Geoffrey Howe and Edward Heath, and the Conservative government announced a major investment into Glasgow's Queen's Dock.
 Malone later said that Jenkins' supporters used the issue of his Roman Catholic faith to dissuade the mostly Protestant voters from supporting him.